CASE STUDY

 A last-minute city meant a compressed, unpredictable runway.

-Edmonton, by the team's own admission, tends to register late—in past years, a large share of sign-ups landed in the final week and a half before the event, leaving less time for those participants to fundraise at all.
+Edmonton, by the team's own admission, tends to register late.
+In past years, a large share of sign-ups landed in the final week and a half before the event, leaving less time for those participants to fundraise at all.

 Nikola Tonn,